adorsys/datasafe/README.md

 In each user's private space, both the document and its path are encrypted.
 A user can write a document to the recipient's inbox space using the recipient's public key, ensuring that only the intended recipient can read a document.

-For storage systems lacking native file versioning support (e.g. simple file system), Datasafe provides an application layer versioning capability.
+For storage systems lacking native file versioning support (e.g. simple file system), datasafe provides an application layer versioning capability.

 ## Technical Features
 -  Flexibility - you can easily change encryption and configure or customize other aspects of library